-Yvette Pereyra, a Master's of Science student working under the supervision of Dr. Lin Ma, has been selected to receive travel support by NSF Critical Zone Observatory Program to present her research on Critical Zone science at the upcoming Geochemistry of the Earth's surface meeting in Paris in August 2014.
-The 10th international "Geochemistry of the Earth's surface" meeting", GES-10, will be held in the historic center of Paris, 18-22 August 2014.
-In 2014, the GES 10 will emphasize the most recent developments on the geochemistry of the Critical Zone, the Earth's surface layer between rocks and sky and will bring together the best world experts.
+Yvette Pereyra has been selected to receive travel support by the NSF Critical Zone Observatory Program to present her research at an upcoming meeting.
+The 10th international "Geochemistry of the Earth's surface" meeting will be held in the historic center of Paris, and emphasize the most recent developments on the geochemistry of the Critical Zone, the Earth's surface layer between rocks and sky.

 More awards for our undergraduates!
 Chloe DesVoignes (Geology) and Samira Armijos (Environmental Science) won first place and honorable mention, respectively, for their posters at the recent 2014 COURI symposium.
 For a complete list of results, click here.